DiLiubarets/quartz_blog/content/posts/Excel/Weekly performance report 350 2A.md

     ' Find the last row in column A of "War Feb" lastRow = wsWarFeb.Cells(wsWarFeb.Rows.Count, "A").End(xlUp).Row

-    ' Find the column with the name "Notes from PEs" in "War Feb" Set notesCol = wsWarFeb.Rows(1).Find("Notes from PEs", LookIn:=xlValues, LookAt:=xlWhole)
+    ' Find the column with the name "Notes from PEs" in "War Feb" (Row 1) Set notesCol = wsWarFeb.Rows(1).Find("Notes from PEs", LookIn:=xlValues, LookAt:=xlWhole)

-    ' Find the column with the name "WP" in "War Feb" Set wpCol = wsWarFeb.Rows(1).Find("WP", LookIn:=xlValues, LookAt:=xlWhole)
+    ' Find the column with the name "WP" in "War Feb" (Row 1) Set wpCol = wsWarFeb.Rows(1).Find("WP", LookIn:=xlValues, LookAt:=xlWhole)

     ' Find the first column of the pivot table in the "Report" sheet